 From songs about algorithms commissioned by BBC Radio 3 to an interactive one-person musical about evolution performed by a motivational Zumba giraffe at the Natural History Museum, Helen loves to write – especially when it involves astounding women, science and songs.

-She is currently developing several full-length musical theatre works about teenage jiu jitsu suffragettes, early women astronauts and everything Darwin got wrong about the female of the species.
+She is currently developing several full-length musical theatre works about teenage jiu jitsu suffragettes, early women astronauts, the first Cambridge all-ladies Fire Brigade and everything Darwin got wrong about the female of the species.
 Helen is a member of Mercury Musical Developments Advanced Writer’s Lab, a graduate of Book, Music & Lyrics workshops, and a serial collaborator with a wide range of composers, lyricists and bookwriters.

-Her show “Almost Astronauts” – created with Jenna Dyckhoff – has been selected for the 2023 Overture Artist Development Programme, after being supported with an R&D week at Leeds Conservatoire and a grant from the Jane Goodman Writing Fund.
-The title song from “The Unstoppable Letty Pegg” – based on Iszi Lawrence’s novel and written with composer James Hughes – is a 2023 finalist in the Stiles + Drew Best New Song Prize.
+Her show “Almost Astronauts” – created with Jenna Dyckhoff – was selected for the first Overture Artist Development Programme, after being supported with an R&D week at Leeds Conservatoire and a grant from the Jane Goodman Writing Fund.
+In 2023 the title song from “The Unstoppable Letty Pegg” – based on Iszi Lawrence’s novel and written with composer James Hughes – was a finalist in the Stiles + Drew Best New Song Prize.

 Helen also has several factual and funny Radio 4 series under her belt, including experimental comedy show “Domestic Science” with Festival of the Spoken Nerd, the revisionist science history show “Did The Victorians Ruin The World?” with her sister Dr Kat Arney as well individual commissions for “The Verb” and “Essential Classics” on Radio 3 and “More Or Less” on Radio 4.